Your auto insurance rights and responsibilities

 - Call the police and document as much information as possible about the accident and the other vehicle and driver.

 - If you bought uninsured/underinsured motorist coverage, you can file a claim with your own company.
-Your collision and personal injury protection coverage will also cover your loss for damage to your car and any usual and reasonable medical bills.
+Your collision and personal injury protection coverage will also cover your loss for damage to your car and any reasonable and necessary medical bills.

 - If you don't have uninsured/underinsured motorist coverage, you will need to rely on other coverage you may have bought, such as collision coverage to pay for your damaged car or personal injury protection for any injuries related to the accident.